For Agents¶

 Example Ranking: (SIMPLE, COMPOSABLE, SECURE)

-Aspirational Target: The agent first tries to reach
+Aspirational target: The agent first tries to reach

 SIMPLE_COMPOSABLE(the intersection of the top two).